oliviaffar/STATS220/README.md

 A little about me:

 - I am undertaking a degree in commerce
-- I am taking STATS220 because I found STATS10x and STATS20x fun as a requirement for my degree, therefore I am taking this course as an elective
+- I am taking STATS220 because I found STATS10x and STATS20x quite interesting as requirements for my degree, therefore I am taking an extra statistics course (STATS220) as an elective
 - I am interested in learning about more of the functions in R programming language

 - A meme that captures how I currently feel about my university study is ![]